 - 7 Hotels near Chelmsford City Racecourse

-- 8 Chelmsford City Weather
+- 10 Chelmsford City Weather

-- 9 Best Chelmsford Races Betting Sites
+- 11 Best Chelmsford Races Betting Sites

-- 10 Betting Shops Local to Chelmsford City Racecourse
+- 12 Betting Shops Local to Chelmsford City Racecourse

-- 13 Other Racecourses in the UK and Ireland
+- 16 Other Racecourses in the UK and Ireland

 The newest horseracing course in the UK, Chelmsford City Racecourse has operated for less than a decade and already has an eventful history.

 Chelmsford City Racecourse opened in 2008 but only has operated successfully for less than five full years of racing.
-It was originally known as Great Leighs racecourse (which is geographically accurate, as it is located in Great Leighs, halfway between Chelmsford and Braintree) but was renamed when purchased by Betfred in 2015.
+It was originally known as Great Leighs Racecourse (which is geographically accurate, as it is located in Great Leighs, halfway between Chelmsford and Braintree) but was renamed when purchased by Betfred in 2015.

 It’s often just referred to as ‘Chelmsford Racecourse’.

-The track at Chelmsford City Racecourse is an all-weather left-handed course in an oval shape just over a mile in length, and hosts one mile and seven furlong races starting at different spurs.
+The track at Chelmsford City Racecourse is an all-weather left-handed course in an oval shape just over a mile in length and hosts one mile and seven-furlong races starting at different spurs.

 The track design has been described by critics and commentators as ‘immaculate’, and the facilities on-site are modern and accommodating.
-Indeed as a result, Chelmsford City Racecourse plays home to plenty of non-racing events as well as the usual race meets, and its location, set in 150 acres of parkland, means that it’s a favoured picturesque venue for businesses and events of all types.
+Indeed, as a result, Chelmsford City Racecourse plays home to plenty of non-racing events as well as the usual race meets, and its location, set in 150 acres of parkland, means that it’s a favoured picturesque venue for businesses and events of all types.

 As a new and purpose-built modern course, Chelmsford City Racecourse plays an important role in the development of British horseracing.
 It runs ‘kids’ clubs’ for aspiring jockeys and trainers and works closely with the British Horseracing Authority to develop the business and offering where it can.